It’s all about the light. Or Lack of it.

 5. Up your game.

 You can get better images—especially with a phone—when you identify a problem—then work to solve it.
 You’re a lifelong learner, right?
-For example, your inside photos are blurry.
+For example, your indoor photos are blurry.
 Sometimes it’s just too dark to properly capture an indoor scene.
 And let’s face it, we’re the problem; let’s eliminate the human factor.
 Let a device hold the phone for you.
 At the bottom of the page is one example of a self-standing phone holder which also works on a tripod if you have one (recommended).

 Then when you are ready to press the shutter, don’t!
 Connect something like the iPhone earbud, open the Camera app and press on “volume up” button from your earbud to remotely click the camera’s shutter.
 That way you eliminate any vibration.